KSAModding/KSAModding/docs/modding-guides/code/gui/ImGuiText/ImGuiText.md

 ### Wrapping Text

 To start, we will add a wrapping text line.
-This line will wrap around the edge and start on the next line if the window is resized to no longer fix the text.
+This line will wrap around the edge and start on the next line if the window is resized to no longer fit the text.

 ```csharp
 if(ImGui.Begin("Text Window", ref ShowWindow))